Welcome to today's edition of the Rush 24-7 podcast.

 But three years later, the association changed position, not because of any new data, but because doctors and an ally were on the committee issuing the new report.

-It asserted the best scientific evidence of the time, quote unquote, warranted a lower fat diet for people at high risk of heart disease.
+It asserted the best scientific evidence of the time, quote unquote, warranted a lower-fat diet for people at high risk of heart disease.

-At any rate, uh as the fat is bad theory became a popular wisdom, the cascade accelerated in the 70s when a committee led by Senator George McGovern issued a report advising Americans to lower their risk of heart disease by eating less fat.
+At any rate, as the fat is bad theory became a popular wisdom, the cascade accelerated in the 70s when a committee led by Senator George McGovern issued a report advising Americans to lower their risk of heart disease by eating less fat.

-McGovern staff were virtually unaware of the existence of any scientific controversy.
+McGovern's staff were virtually unaware of the existence of any scientific controversy.

-The report uh impressed uh another non-scientist, Carol Tucker Foreman, an assistant agriculture secretary who hired Dr. Hegstead to draw anyway, goes on uh to describe how how this myth came into existence, how it became reality.
+The report impressed another non-scientist, Carol Tucker Foreman, an assistant agriculture secretary who hired Dr. Hegstead to draw.

-Mr. Taub, the author of the book here, argues that low fat recommendations, besides being unjustified, may well have harmed Americans by encouraging them to switch to carbohydrates, which he believes cause obesity and disease.
+Mr. Taub, the author of the book here, argues that low-fat recommendations, besides being unjustified, may well have harmed Americans by encouraging them to switch to carbohydrates, which he believes cause obesity and disease.

-So uh we the point of this is you can eat what you want, but I don't care what you eat.
+So the point of this is you can eat what you want.

 It really makes no difference to me.